camfarms/my-website/content/myPortfolio/schoolWork/casePlace.md

 Fortunately, I worked with 5 amazing people and didn't have to deal with people not pulling their own weight.
 We were an extremely cohesive group who were all committed to working on this project as if it were a professional task for a client rather than a professor.

 I personally worked on almost all aspects of the project, but I am especially proud of what I managed to accomplish during the design phase.
-While using Figam, I had the realization that I really enjoyed the challenge of designing a page that was both intuitive AND aesthetic.
+While using Figma, I had the realization that I really enjoyed the challenge of designing a page that was both intuitive AND aesthetic.
 This pushed me to take the lead on a number of things during the design phase, such as the CSS used for our components.

 During the development phase I worked on both the front-end and back-end.
 For instance, one of my subtasks was to implement the tooltips that open when a user clicks on one of the pins on our map.
 This required me to write logic for an action handler in JSX that would trigger a new HTML component to appear that I styled in CSS.